Rise of the Machines?

 Even in 1990, passenger aircraft were quite technologically advanced and loaded with systems that could meet the definition of “artificial intelligence“.
 What happens when one piece of critical data fed into the system is wrong?
 Catastrophe.

-I need some help understanding the thought here.
+I need some help understanding the thought process here.
 How exactly will AI solve the inventory visibility/accuracy problem?
 Are we talking about every retailer having shelf scanning robots running around in every store 2 years from now?
 What does “sharpen inventory levels” mean and how is AI expected to achieve that (very nebulous sounding) goal?

 I’m seriously asking.